nickbrandt/GitLab/doc/development/elasticsearch.md

 ![Elasticsearch Architecture](img/elasticsearch_architecture.svg)

-In the planned new design, each model would have a pair of corresponding subclassed proxy objects, where model-specific logic are located at.
-For example, `Snippet` would have `SnippetClassProxy` and `SnippetInstanceProxy` (being subclass of `Elasticsearch::Model::Proxy::ClassMethodsProxy` and `Elasticsearch::Model::Proxy::InstanceMethodsProxy` respectively).
+In the planned new design, each model would have a pair of corresponding subclassed proxy objects, in which model-specific logic is located.
+For example, `Snippet` would have `SnippetClassProxy` and `SnippetInstanceProxy` (being subclass of `Elasticsearch::Model::Proxy::ClassMethodsProxy` and `Elasticsearch::Model::Proxy::InstanceMethodsProxy`, respectively).

 `__elasticsearch__` would represent another layer of proxy object, keeping track of multiple actual proxy objects.
-It would forward method calls to the intended proxy.
-For example, `model.__elasticsearch__.foo` would:
+It would forward method calls to the appropriate index.
+For example:

-- forward to one stable index, if `foo` is a read method
+- `model.__elasticsearch__.search` would be forwarded to the one stable index, since it is a read operation.
-- forward to all indices, if `foo` is for document indexing/updating/deleting.
+- `model.__elasticsearch__.update_document` would be forwarded to all indices, to keep all indices up-to-date.

 The global configurations per version are now in the `Elastic::(Version)::Config` class.
 You can change mappings there.